 What do these oases include?
 Well, virtually anything you could name, as long as you are willing to pay the price.
 Most have swimming pools and exercise facilities, although where they are located (third floor, middle floor, rooftop) will change from one building to the next.
 Many have terraced gardens, rooftop lounges, and beautifully appointed entertaining facilities as well.
 With some you can count of a superintendent to worry about garbage pickup and window cleaning.

 In this section of the site, we are going to look at the broad range of issues and styles that condominiums in Toronto and elsewhere have to offer for those interested in purchasing.
 The amount of information that can fit into this category is vast.
 We will have articles that discuss different neighbourhoods where condo living is not only popular, but almost necessary.

 We will take a look at some of the reasons people have for purchasing condos rather than renting or purchasing another type of real estate.
 We will also look at some of the issues which concern all owners.

-Whether you are interested in state of the art Lorne Park condominiums or more traditional older styles of condos Mississauga and other areas have to offer, this section of our site is the place for you to look.
+Whether you are interested in state of the trendy condominiums or more traditional older styles of condos and other areas have to offer, this section of our site is the place for you to look.
 We have information on anything that a person interested in owning a condo unit could want to know.